botpress/readme/docs/Get Started/botpress-quickstart.md

       title: How to add a bot to your website
       type: basic
 ---
-It's easy to build a bot an AI agent on Botpress, regardless of your level of development experience.
+It's easy to build an AI agent on Botpress, regardless of your level of development experience.

 By the end of this guide, you'll have a bot that will: